Paul Carbone: Early life

 Paul Carbone was born in the southern Corsican village of Propriano in 1894.
 He was a descendant of Napoleon's nurse Illeria Carbone.
 When Carbone was a small child, his family moved to the impoverished Panier suburb of Marseille.
 He attended school there and was a hard-working pupil.
-When Carbone was 12 his father died and he left school to support his mother and two younger brothers.
+When Carbone was 12, his father died, and he left school to support his mother and two younger brothers.
 He took any job that he could find to bring money into the family.

-When Carbone was about fifteen he moved to Alexandria, Egypt where he started pimping.
+When Carbone was about fifteen, he moved to Alexandria, Egypt, where he started pimping.
 Much of the money he earned was sent back to his mother in France.
 His success had angered some rival pimps.
 In 1913, three pimps kidnapped Carbone and left him buried up to his neck in sand in the desert.
 He was rescued three days later by François Spirito, who had heard the three pimps boasting about what they had done in a bar.
 Carbone and Spirito struck up a life-long friendship and business partnership.
 Spirito was also a pimp and part of a network that brought women from Paris to work in Egyptian brothels.

-Once recovered from his ordeal, Carbone wanted to leave Egypt, and persuaded Spirito to go to Shanghai with him.
-There the pair got involved in opium smuggling.
-This lasted for about a year until the outbreak of WWI, when they returned to France to enlist.
+Once recovered from his ordeal, Carbone wanted to leave Egypt and persuaded Spirito to go to Shanghai with him.
+There, the pair got involved in opium smuggling.
+This lasted for about a year until the outbreak of World War I, when they returned to France to enlist.
 After being arrested for assault, Carbone was sent to the Bat' d'Af' unit.
 (The Bat' d'Af' was a French military unit, based in Algeria, consisting of men with criminal records or serious disciplinary problems.)
 Whilst serving on the Western front Carbone met and became friends with Simon Sabiani, the future mayor of Marseille.
 Carbone was awarded a medal for his bravery during the conflict.